FlutterFlow/flutterflow-documentation/docs/resources/ui-building-blocks/components/user-defined-components/using-components.md

 Once you have created a component parameter, you can link data from the parent entity to your component.

-Here's a small example of how we bound the parameters created in `ProfileListItem` to their respective widgets and action triggers.
+Here's a small example of how we can bind the parameters created in `ProfileListItem` to their respective widgets and action triggers.

 <div style={{